dlh01/dave-wpstarterkit/README.markdown

 *   `DISALLOW_FILE_EDIT` is defined `true` to prevent users from editing theme or plugin files from the Dashboard

+*   Formatted using ["principles of writing consistent, idiomatic CSS"][17] by @necolas, so it looks pretty.

 Note that these definitions lock the associated settings in the Dashboard but do not also change the database values.
 For more information, [see the Codex][5].